On equivariant asymptotic dimension: Genuine group actions -- the vanishing theorem and extending coverings from the boundary

-Conversely, if we are given two open $\cF$-families $\U^{{0}}$, $\U^\partial$ of subsets of $G\times \bX$, which -- after restriction to $G\times X$ and $G\times \dX$ respectively -- have $G$-Lebesgue numbers $\alpha$, then the family $\U^{{0}} \cup \U^\partial$ is an $\cF$-cover of $G\times \bX$ with $G$-Lebesgue number $\alpha$ and dimension at most $\dim \U^{{0}} + \dim \U^\partial + 1$.
+Conversely, if we are given two open $\cF$-families $\U^{\mathrm{o}}$, $\U^\partial$ of subsets of $G\times \bX$, which -- after restriction to $G\times X$ and $G\times \dX$ respectively -- have $G$-Lebesgue numbers $\alpha$, then the family $\U^{\mathrm{o}} \cup \U^\partial$ is an $\cF$-cover of $G\times \bX$ with $G$-Lebesgue number $\alpha$ and dimension at most $\dim \U^{\mathrm{o}} + \dim \U^\partial + 1$.

-Hence, if the assumptions of Proposition \ref{prop:interiorCovering} are satisfied, we can always assume (at the expense of possible increase in the bound on the dimension) that $\eqasdim$-coverings $\U$ of $G\times \bX$ satisfy $\U^{{0}}=\U_\infty$ and thus the only relevant part of $\U$ is $\U^\partial$.
-In other words, it enough to deal with \emph{a neighbourhood of} the boundary to obtain a covering of $G\times \bX$.
+Hence, if the assumptions of Lemma \ref{lem:interiorCovering} are satisfied, we can always assume (at the expense of possible increase in the bound on the dimension) that $\eqasdim$-coverings $\U$ of $G\times \bX$ satisfy $\U^{\mathrm{o}}=\U_\infty$ and thus the only relevant part of $\U$ is $\U^\partial$.
+In other words, it is enough to deal with \emph{a neighbourhood of} the boundary to obtain a covering of $G\times \bX$.

 Even more is true.
-An $\cF$-cover of $G\times \dX$ can be extended to an $\cF$-family $\U^\partial$ of the same dimension that is open in $G\times \bX$.
+An open $\cF$-cover of $G\times \dX$ can be extended to a family $\U^\partial$ of the same dimension that is open in $G\times \bX$.
 Thus, one can indeed restrict their attention to the boundary itself.